CSE Software Development Standards

 It is expected that students will make regular commits as they are working on a file.
 In addition to ensuring progress gets saved, regular commits allow others to recreate their process and understand the decisions they made while coding.
 Frequently pushing changes to the server (and pulling down any updates) also keeps merge conflicts to a minimum and simplifies the cleanup process when it occurs.

 Below is an image showing a sample commit using the GitHub web interface.
-Using this interface is NOT recommended, but it is shown here because it provides a good visual to explain the standards used:
+Using the web interface is NOT recommended, but it is shown here to provide a clear example illustrating these standards:

-† (subject) This should be under 50 characters and give a brief overview of why the commit matters.
-Since you are working on 1 task at a time and are making frequent commits, the commit should only contain work for 1 task and be made in that task's branch.
-If this commit finishes the code, move the task to the Testing pipeline and start your testing.
-Remember that the audience for your commit messages are your boss and the people who will need to update and support this code, so focus on the information they will need to know.
+† (subject) The first line of the message should be under 50 characters and give a brief overview of why the commit matters.
+Since you are working on 1 task at a time and are making frequent commits, the commit should contain work for 1 task and be made in that task's branch.
+Remember that the primary audience for these commit messages are current and future developers on this project who are trying to understand the thought process behind this code.
+The secondary audience for commit messages are your boss and managers who use this to review your progress.
+Messages must focus on the information needed those audience need to understand your work process on this task.